BGF World Healthscience Fund USD

 Historical records – Actuarial Yield – Capitalization share

-Actuarial gain expressed on an annual basis in the currency of the relevant UCITS over 1 year, 3 years, 5 years, 10 years and since inception.
+Actuarial gain expressed on an annual basis in the currency of the relevant UCITS over 1 year, 3 years, 5 years,10 years and since inception.
 It relates to end-of-month returns based on historical data.
 The returns shown are valid for the capitalised parts of the UCITS and take no account of entry fees and potential taxes.
 Past performance is no guarantee of future performance and can be misleading.
 The value of shares in the fund and income received from it can go down as well as up, and investors may not get back the full amount invested.
-All performance data shown is in American Dollar, include reinvested dividends and are net of management fees.
-Sales charges and other commissions, taxes and other relevant costs paid by the investor are not included in the calculations When investing in a fund denominated in a foreign currency, your performance may also be affected by currency fluctuations.
+All performance data shown is in euro, include reinvested dividends and are net of management fees.
+Sales charges and other commissions, taxes and other relevant costs paid by the investor are not included in the calculations.

 Fund launch date: April 2001